Multi-Scale Data Assimilation in Turbulent Models

 We replicate numerically the experimental scenario in which measurements are only available for the \emph{mesoscale} ({\it i.e.}, inertial range scales), which in principle are more accessible to mesuraments.
 The goal is to study the feasibility and capability of EnKF to infer simultaneously, based solely on these mesoscale measurements, the large- and the small-intermittent scale variables.
 The latter are usually very difficult or even impossible to measure in real applications.

-In this study, we work under the \textit{perfect-model} setting, implying that the Sabra shell model used as ground truth, and about which synthetic data are simulated, is the same as the model used to assimilate such data.
+In this study, we work under the \textit{perfect-model} setting, implying that the Sabra shell model used as ground truth, and from which synthetic data are extracted, is the same as the model used to assimilate such data.
 The prediction error arises only from imperfect initial conditions.
 The model parameters are set to $(a, b, c) = (1, -0.5, -0.5)$, with the number of shells $N = 20$, viscosity $\nu = 10^{-6}$, and time step $dt = 10^{-5}$.
-A constant forcing term, $f_n = (1 + i)\delta_{n0}$, is applied exclusively to the first shell.
+A constant forcing term, $f_n = (1 + i)\delta_{n0}$ ($\delta_{n0}$ is the Kronecker symbol), is applied exclusively to the first shell.
 The selection of these parameters ensures the stability of the numerical solver as detailed in \hyperref[app:rk4]{Appendix~\ref*{app:rk4}}.